csc-training/geocomputing_course/materials/disk_areas.md

 # Disk areas

-In this section, you will learn how to use different disk areas in supercomputing environment at CSC.
+Similar to your own computer, also supercomputers have different directories readily available.
+Their use and names are a bit different though:

 ## Puhti disk areas